 Now that the inside of the car is taken care of, it’s time to take your maintenance tasks to the outside.
 Tires are key to driving safe when in icy conditions.
 Make sure the tread isn’t worn down to less than 1/8 an inch to ensure proper traction, and be on the lookout for square spots in cold places, which comes from warm air rising inside the tire.
 Your tires will likely round out once you start driving, but if they don’t, you may want to get them checked out as you could have a bigger problem.

-Moreover, you should considering buying tire chains or snow tires if you live in an area that gets a good deal of snow.
+Moreover, you should consider buying tire chains or snow tires if you live in an area that gets a good deal of snow.
 Whereas you typically put the latter option on your vehicle for the entire winter, you can take the former off whenever you see fit.
 It’s all based on personal preference.
 If you choose snow tires, check out our guide on how to jack up a car.

 Assemble an emergency kit